org-zpr/zpr-core/README.md

 Create a file called `zpr-full-access.zpl` with these contents:

 ```
-Define adapter as a device with 'zpr.adapter.cn'.
+Define adapter as an endpoint with 'zpr.adapter.cn'.
-Define WebService as a service with device.zpr.adapter.cn:'web.zpr.org'.
+Define WebService as a service with endpoint.zpr.adapter.cn:'web.zpr.org'.
 Allow zpr.adapter.cn: adapters to access WebService.
 ```